papers-we-love/organizers/README.md

 1. Use the chapter repo for discussions, local content and communication outside of Slack.
 Think of it as a resource to help with continuity - if you hand the chapter over to someone else in the future, they don't have to start from scratch.

-1. Once you have had your first meetup open an issue on the main [Papers We Love repo](https://github.com/papers-we-love/papers-we-love) letting us know and we will add you to the official chapters lists.
+1. Once you have had your first meetup create a pull request on the main [Papers We Love repo](https://github.com/papers-we-love/papers-we-love) adding you to the official chapters list in the README.md file.

 ### General tips on running a chapter: